Natural England has begun to investigate how to improve coastal access along a 80 km stretch of the Severn Estuary between Aust and Brean Down.

 Officers from South Gloucestershire, Bristol, North Somerset and Somerset are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.

-The Secretary of State will consider all representations and objections before making a decision about approval of Natural England’s report.
+The Secretary of State will consider all the representations and objections before making a decision about Natural England’s reports.

 Once the Secretary of State has approved the reports, Natural England will start work with South Gloucestershire, Bristol, North Somerset Council and Somerset County Council on preparing the route for public use.

 The first step will be to contact owners and occupiers of the affected land to discuss the design and location of any new infrastructure which is required such as signs and gates.

 When preparations are complete, new access rights will be brought into force along the route and adjoining spreading room.